smartbch/shagate/docs/v1_test_guide.md

 }
 ```

-Now the unlocking is waiting to be voted:
+Now the unlocking contract is waiting to be voted:

 ```bash
 $ ts-node cc_covenant_v1_testnet.ts printCCVoteInfo alice 0 0